 PeaceTech Lab Africa

-PeaceTech Lab Africa is the Lab's Nairobi-based office working to reduce violent conflict using technology, media, and data to accelerate and scale peacebuilding efforts.
+the Lab's Nairobi-based office, PEacetech Lab Africa works to reduce violent conflict using technology, media, and data to accelerate and scale peacebuilding efforts.

 Election Violence Prevention

 PeaceTech Lab Africa works to provide a platform for youth voices through peacemedia.
-In South Sudan, the popular Sawa Shabab radio drama entering its fourth season engages listeners via social media and SMS on issues of co-existence, national identity, gender equality, youth empowerment, and personal responsibility.
-In Nigeria, the Lab is partnering with Channels TV to create a Hausa-language news channel, aimed at youth aged 15-30.
+In South Sudan, the popular Sawa Shabab radio drama engages listeners via social media and SMS on issues of co-existence, national identity, gender equality, youth empowerment, and personal responsibility.
+In Nigeria, the Lab is partnering with Channels TV to create a youth-focused Hausa-language news channel.
 The Lab is also supporting the launch of the Channels TV media and journalism training academy in partnership with the International Center for Journalists and Code for Africa.
-Learn more.

 Researching the Language of Violent Extremism in Kenya